Photos From Raymond Shaw

 out of the port as quickly as possible.

 I was standing on a ship and it appears that an LST is being on-loaded from the BD dock.
 This was to be a busy night at Newport.
 Judging from the junk on the pier, they were staging retrograde for a backload.
-As I recall, in the back end of the surrounding
+As I recall, in the back end of the

-bunker was a permanent cooler that was useful on quiet nightshifts when there were no ships to work.
-Someone would send out for some local ice and through the convenient flap cut in the side of the beer warehouse, someone
+surrounding bunker was a permanent cooler that was useful on quiet nightshifts when there were no ships to work.
+Someone would send out for some local ice and through the convenient flap cut in the side of the beer warehouse,

-enjoy a steak or two and a few beers.
+direction to enjoy a steak or two and a few beers.
 I don't think the brass cared because they were either in Saigon or waiting for their steak!

 Captain Taylor was from upstate New York and was the antithesis of Captain Rettig.
 He was not your

 typical Army officer with a shaved head, moustache and bracelet.
 He was a musician and told us stories